Please wait while page data are computed.

 ADoodle.org is a website to organize, in a very simple way, an anonymous survey or vote.

-ADoodle.org is based on fairness, transparency, equality, full symmetry between the voters and the anonymous character of the cast vote and participation.
+ADoodle.org is based on simplicity, fairness through transparency, equality through full symmetry between the voters and the anonymous character of the cast vote and participation.

 - The cast vote is anonymous, not the list of potential voters and observers.